 Tip #2: An Entrepreneurial Adventure: 5 Lessons in Math & Creativity

 Yes, I know all about lemonade stands—I had one myself as a kid and all my sons had one when they were growing up.
-They are great and teach kids a bundle of things about business, costs, return on investment, etc. But, being an entrepreneur means being creative.
+They are great and teach kids a bundle of things about business, costs, return on investment, etc. (check out my blog on the best lemonade recipe ever).
+But, being an entrepreneur means being creative.
 So, why not sell something new, creative, or original while still learning business basics?

 What about: “Homemade Ice Cream in a Dish?”

 It would take a little more work, but the lessons could possibly be more powerful because your child is doing something more innovative.
 And it just may be more successful than a lemonade stand.
 Why?
 Because it’s different and people aren’t expecting it.

 Parents, help your kids figure out all the costs because there are more ingredients and supplies required to make ice cream than lemonade.
 They will need dishes, spoons, and napkins, plus all the extra ingredients to make the ice cream.
 And forget ice cream cones…homemade ice cream works better in a dish.

 Here are 5 things to teach your kids when turning ice cream into a business: